 “In the brewing industry, it’s still taboo,” says Sam Hambour, co-owner of Melbourne brewery Hop Nation.
 “A lot of people think it’s popular in America and it should stay in America, but then the amount of consumers who want a fresh, vibrant, no-sugar drink, I think that’s growing.”

 Last month Hambour and his business partner, Duncan Gibson, launched ’Ray (short for Footscray, Hop Nation’s home suburb), their own hard seltzer sub-brand.
 Their first three flavours are lemon and lime, watermelon and mint, and peach.
-Each 375-millilitre can contains just 2.6 grams of sugar and 108 calories – information that will soon be displayed on the label, almost a necessity in this space.
+Each 375-millilitre can contains just 2.6 grams of sugar and 108 calories – information that will soon be displayed on the label, which they’ve found is a necessity in this space.

+In Sydney, Wayward and One Drop Brewing have also overcome the taboo and tapped hard seltzers at their bars.
+Ditto for Two Birds and The Mill in Melbourne.
 On the Gold Coast, Lost Palms Brewing has canned a peach seltzer.
-In Margaret River, Cheeky Monkey Brewery has packaged two flavours: raspberry and orange and grapefruit.
+In Margaret River, Cheeky Monkey has packaged two flavours: raspberry and orange and grapefruit.
 And on the Mornington Peninsula, near Melbourne, St Andrew’s Beach Brewery has launched a slick, entirely separate brand: Tidal Artesian Seltzer.
-Its initial two flavours are plain lime and yuzu, orange, mandarin and grapefruit.
+Its initial two flavours are plain lime, and yuzu, orange, mandarin and grapefruit.

-A cynic might say all these launches are just breweries desperately trying to paddle in front of the hard seltzer wave before it breaks and crashes on Australian shores.
+A cynic might say these breweries are just desperately paddling in front of the hard-seltzer wave before it breaks and crashes on Australian shores.
 And perhaps that’s true.
 But in Hambour and Gibson’s case, they wouldn’t have bothered if not for one small, yet crucial, detail: they were able to make ’Ray using their existing brewing equipment, under the terms of their existing brewing license.
 That means we’ll see a lot more of these on the market in future.